 This form of support can be in the form of netizens' attention to other netizens.
-One way of attention is that routine informants read the status of updates on the “Bening Society” community Facebook page and the personal Facebook pages owned by each “Bening Society” member.
-To show support to his Facebook friends, especially those who are members of the “Bening Society”, the informant actively comments on his friend's status or just a "Like" sign on his Facebook friends' group.
-Thus will maintain friendships in cyberspace.
-Like a human social character, there is symbiosis mutualism when individuals want their social relations to be well maintained.
+One mode of attention is the way that routine informants read the status of updates on the “Bening Society” community Facebook page, as well as each member’s personal Facebook page.
+To show support to his Facebook friends, especially those who are members of the “Bening Society”, the informant actively comments on his friend's status or just gives a "Like" sign on his Facebook friends' group.
+Thus, friendships are maintained in the cyberspace.
+Like a human social character, there is symbiotic mutualism when individuals want their social relations to be well maintained.

-The form of support here is not only emotional support but also information support.
-Emotional support has been seen in how the Bening members pay attention to each other and have a good understanding.
-At this stage, informants also obtained informational approval who were part of the “Bening Society” community members.
+The form of support here is not only emotional support but is also information support.
+Emotional support has been seen in how the Bening members pay attention to have a good understanding of each other.
+At this stage, informants also obtained informational approval from those who were part of the “Bening Society” community.
 This condition is a form of informational support.
-Informational support is not just sharing knowledge about hobbies, parenting, or tips, but informational support can also be advice or instructions about things as a form of problem-solving.
+Informational support is not just the sharing of knowledge of hobbies, parenting, or tips, but can also be advice or instructions about things as a form of problem-solving.
 Both ways of support made the ties between the Bening Society members stronger.
 This phenomenon shows that friendship on Facebook contributes to social support, especially emotional and informational support.
-As the results of previous research that the number of Facebook friends is proven to provide greater social support, especially when people experience more pressures in life and friends on Facebook are more aware of their presence in providing social support (Nabi, R. L., Prestin, A., & So, 2013)
+Results of previous research show that the number of Facebook friends is proven to provide greater social support, especially when people experience more pressures in life and friends on Facebook are more aware of their presence to be able to provide social support (Nabi et al., 2013)

-Nancy K Baim (2010: 75) also wrote that it was said to be a robust online community if there were shared resources and support among the community (Baym, n.d.).
+Baim (2010: 75) also wrote that there was said to be a robust online community if there were shared resources and support among the community (Baym, n.d.).
 Social support contained in an online community will provide many benefits for community members.
 Community members will find it easier to adjust, deal with problems better, and improve performance.
 Informants also felt such conditions as citizens (members) of the “Bening Society” community.
-The new Bening members' fast process in adjusting to the "environment" of the “Bening Society” community includes also obeying the existing regulations in the community because those who join the community have similar interests and interests.
+The new Bening members' fast process in adjusting to the "environment" of the “Bening Society” community includes also obeying the existing regulations in the community; those who join the community have similar interests and interests.

 This form of mutual support can also be seen when Facebook users upload their status on their wall in the format of expressions of their feelings or thoughts and then quickly get a response in the form of comments or "like" signs from their Facebook friends.
-Facebook users feel some friends listen to them, and there is support from Facebook friends - even though they are separated by distance.
+Facebook users feel some friends listen to them, and there is support from these friends, even though they are separated by distance.
 This then gave birth to an emotional bond between Facebook users, even though they were not physically close.
-Thus physical presence is not an absolute requirement in communication (mediated) because it is present in cyberspace.
-Thurlow, Lengel, and Tomic (2004: 48) that social reality is described as a level of personal contact and feeling of closeness (familiarity) in the communication process (Thurlow, C., Lengel, L., & Tomic, 2004).
+Thus, physical presence is not an absolute requirement in communication (mediated) because it is present in cyberspace.
+Thurlow et al. (2004: 48) described that social reality is described as a level of personal contact and a feeling of closeness (familiarity) in the communication process (Thurlow et al., 2004).